- Elon Jones

 You know, the “small” stuff.

-If you still need to book that 4 point home inspection or wind mitigation, you can schedule online, right now.
+If you still need to book that wind mitigation or 4 point home inspection for insurance purposes, you can schedule online, right now.